rzn-example-classroom/vscode-cpp-guide/README.md

    ![image](https://github.com/rzn-example-classroom/vscode-cpp-guide/assets/16062019/53aa7186-3c3b-4d43-8198-7306ced76aa3)

 6. Press `F5` to start execution from the current line in the standard library header.
 Execution will break on `cout`.
 If you like, you can press `F9` again to toggle off the breakpoint.
 7. When the loop has completed, you can see the output in the Integrated Terminal, along with some other diagnostic information from the debugger.
-The output may vary by OS, but it should look similar to this:
+The output may vary by OS, but it should look similar to the image below.
+	- **Note the "Terminal" view is active.
+This will allow you to provide input to your program via `cin`, and is distinct from the "Debug Console" view.**

 ![image](https://github.com/rzn-example-classroom/vscode-cpp-guide/assets/16062019/74b92cec-f920-48e9-81f8-bb2e0c74a0a7)